A Lot or a Little?

 Parents Need to Know

 Parents need to know that this movie includes brief flashbacks to WWI battle scenes, including the death of civilians.
 A character has an amputated leg and another has epilepsy.
 There are sad deaths.
 There are also intense scenes of prejudice and cruelty that may be upsetting to children.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This is an ambitious, complicated, thoughtful, and meaningful story of fear, loss, love, opera, and basketball.
 The term "family movie" tends to evoke eye-rolling and sighs from all but the youngest kids, calling up memories of sugary stories about adorable children, cute pets, and bouncy songs; what it should evoke is a movie like this one.